 blame the voltage regulator.

-to alternators need to be polarized.
-Alternators use a trigger
+alternators never need to be polarized.
+Alternators use an electrical trigger

 current to start the process of charging - electromagnetism,

-so don't need any internal magnetism to begin with, like a generator
+so don't need any internal magnetism to begin with, the way a generator

 trigger current is supplied via the alternator dash light (it's